 After winning their first round in Commonwealth Court last week, state officials are in no hurry to hear what the state Supreme Court may have to say about Pennsylvania's new voter-ID law.

-The state Attorney General's Office, defending the law against contentions that it will disenfranchise thousands of voters, filed papers Tuesday suggesting that the Supreme Court consider the case the week of Oct.
+The state Attorney General's Office, defending the law against charges that it will disenfranchise thousands of voters, filed papers Tuesday suggesting that the Supreme Court consider the case the week of Oct.
 15 - barely three weeks before the Nov.
 6 general election.

 Commonwealth Court Judge Robert E. Simpson Jr. ruled last Wednesday that he was legally obliged to defer to the legislature's judgment on how to conduct state elections.
 He found that the state's interest in protecting public confidence in elections justified the burden - not an onerous one for most voters, he wrote - of asking voters to provide photo identification.